Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 Consulting market fitWhat partner profile do you need?You want AWS-heavy delivery partnersYou want GCP-heavy analytics specialists

-Use these three executive recommendations
+Three executive recommendations

 Choose Redshift when reporting pays the bills

-Pick Redshift if your company runs on recurring BI, executive reporting, and governed analytics.
-That is especially true when your stack already centers on AWS and your data team can handle tuning discipline.
+Pick Redshift if your company runs on recurring BI, executive reporting, and governed analytics, especially when your stack already centers on AWS and your data team can handle tuning discipline.
+This fits finance-heavy, operations-heavy, and dashboard-heavy environments.

 Choose BigQuery when variability is the business model

 Pick BigQuery if your demand profile is irregular, your teams need fast experimentation, and you want to minimize infrastructure ownership.
-This is the better fit for analytics groups that live in wide scans, AI and ML prep, and evolving data products.
+This fits analytics groups that live in wide scans, AI and ML prep, and evolving data products - and it fits a consulting program that starts fast with less platform engineering upfront.

 Do not choose either in isolation